raspberrychris/paddleboardmaster/content/post/cooyes-inflatable-stand-up-paddle-board.md

 * Suitable for Beginners
 * Very Quick to inflate and deflate
 * High Quality Materials
+* Great Touring Board

 ### Cons:

 * Beach Design may not be for everyone
 * There are higher quality boards out there
+* Some customers have reported valve leaks
 * Wide Design may not be for more advanced paddle boarders

 [**Click here to check out the inflatable stand up paddle board from Cooyes on Amazon.com…**](#)